glugg23/SET08103-G20/README.md

 ## Features

+32 requirements of 32 have been implemented, which is 100%.

 | ID  | Name | Met | Screenshot |
 |-----|------|-----|------------|
 | 1   | All the countries in the world organised by largest population to smallest. | Yes | [Link](img/1.png) |